AnaghaTiwari/plugin-rideshare/ecr-meta/ecr-science-description.md

 # AI at the Edge

-Both YoloV8 models were finetuned (custom-trained) on an augmented rideshare sticker dataset.
+Both YoloV8 models were finetuned (custom-trained) on a rideshare sticker datasets.
+Specifically, Model1 was trained on an augmented dataset, while Model2 was trained using Model1's sticker predictions.
 While running, Model1 takes in a steady video stream from a given bottom camera (installed at the Sage node) and attempts to detect rideshare stickers given the zoomed-out, original frame.
 The resulting sticker prediction is passed on to Model2, which confirms whether the prediction is actually a rideshare sticker.
 The graphic below provides a visual explanation of the 2-Stage process.
 The model detections happen in-situ, while the cropped rideshare stickers, timeframe, and count of rideshare vehicles is published to the data repo for public use.

 ![dest](https://github.com/AnaghaTiwari/plugin-rideshare/assets/76963992/bcc1b1dd-402b-40c4-8206-50095b426f82)